-This is an example of a movie well ahead of its time, using state-of-the-art computer graphics to present a relatively basic plot in a very compelling way.
 Kevin Flynn is a gifted programmer who used to work for a huge software company called ENCOM.
 He developed a bunch of games in his free time which were awesome whereupon another employee stole his work, got promoted and then the company fired Flynn.
-Later on he and his friend Alan Bradley and his girlfriend break into ENCOM to retrieve the evidence that will re-establish Flynn as the rightful author.
+Later on, he and his friend and girlfriend break into ENCOM to retrieve the evidence that will re-establish Flynn as the rightful author.
 In the process, Flynn gets digitized into the computer he’s working on and embarks on an adventure inside the computer world.
-Because I don’t want to spoil the plot, this synopsis may seem unimpressive but watch the movie and you’ll see how awesome it really is.
+Because I don’t want to spoil the whole plot, this synopsis may seem unimpressive.
+But watch the movie and you’ll see how awesome it really is.

+The story and character development are well done and there are a lot of throwbacks to the original movie to provide a sense of nostalgia.
 You move around from one partition or system to another and can even visit mobile devices.
 You do this via ports or wireless network.
-The story and character development are well done also and there are a lot of throwbacks to the original movie to provide a sense of nostalgia.
-Puzzles are an important part of the game but they’re simple puzzles you won’t get bogged down trying to solve.
+Puzzles are an important part of the game but they’re simple puzzles that you won’t get bogged down trying to solve.
 They just challenge the player enough to fully exploit the environment that the developers have carefully crafted.
 This game really becomes extremely fun especially if you have computer knowledge already because of the constant references to computer software and hardware knowledge.
-The cut scenes are again, really nice and the audio/video never fails to impress.
+The cut scenes are really nice and the audio/video never fails to impress.

 This is one of those games where you really have to watch the movie first or you won’t appreciate everything the game has to offer.
 Still, the replay value remains high despite its linear progression and all sorts of people will enjoy this title because of how intelligently it was designed.
 That’s why it’s number 10!